Kyroga-AI/socioprophet/socioprophet-web/scripts/README.md

-#This folder contains scripts for building, running, and managing the socioprophet-web asset.
+## Scripts for socioprophet-web

+The following should be executed from the root directory using the Makefile.

+### install_web.sh

-install_web.sh is used to install the dependencies for the socioprophet-web asset
+`make install_web` to install dependencies for both client and server.

-run_client.sh and run_server.sh is used to start the development webpack server and NodeJS server for the socioprophet-web asset
+### run_web.sh

+`make run_web` to run both the client and server folders together.
+The server (node) will run as a background process on port 5001 and the React app will be running on http://localhost:8081.